Gordon College logo

 Appeal Process

 Students have the right to appeal decisions regarding academic dishonesty.
 Should a student wish to appeal, he or she must submit a formal request to the Provost’s Office within 10 business days of learning of the decision.
-An academic dean will convene a small group comprising a representative from the Office of Student Life and a full-time faculty member in order to review the particulars of the case and weigh the student’s appeal.
+An academic dean will convene a small group comprising a representative from the Office of Student Life and a full-time faculty member to review the particulars of the case and weigh the student’s appeal.

 Interaction with the Office of Student Life

 As academic dishonesty constitutes a violation of both the academic and spiritual principles of the College community, the Provost’s Office will communicate regularly with the Office of Student Life regarding such instances.
-The purpose of such communication is primarily so that the Student Life staff, who are often aware of additional behavioral issues or personal difficulties, can maintain a comprehensive overview of the student and also alert academic staff to other relevant concerns.
+The purpose of such communication is primarily so that the Student Life staff, who are often aware of additional behavioral issues or personal difficulties, can maintain a comprehensive overview of the student and alert academic staff to other relevant concerns.

 *This policy was approved by the Academic Programs Committee in April 2015.
 Portions of this policy have been adapted with permission from the policy at Westmont College.